-Our brand team introduced additional colours to complement the recognisable Ruter red, developed a set of illustrations that give the user experience a playful edge, and made alterations to both the existing typeface and logo mark, improving its legibility and accessibility on mobile screens.
+Our brand team introduced additional colours to complement the recognisable Ruter red, developed a set of illustrations that give the user experience a playful edge, designed a custom typeface and made alterations to the logo mark to improve legibility on mobile screens.

 Motion design and iconography form the heart of the app, enhancing the usability of the product throughout.

 An extensive design system for an everyday app

 Supporting the brand values, we outlined specific motion design principles, making sure duration, ease, effect, and usage are consistent throughout.
 Animation is no longer just an aesthetic delight, but forms one of the most important and effective tools for a successful interaction between Ruter and the many people they serve.